Deploy an Example Stack ¶

 Under Kubernetes, however, each application that requires external access is associated with a service

 .
 A service is a fixed endpoint in the cluster that routes traffic to a given application.
-So, in this example, there are distinct service endpoints for PingFederate and PingDataConsole.
-Accessing one will require a separate forwarding as compared to accessing the other.
+So, in this example, there are distinct service endpoints for PingFederate, PingDataConsole, and the other products.

 The Ping Identity Helm Getting Started page has instructions on getting your environment configured for using the Ping Helm charts.